JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 ### Classifying Developer Levels

-From reading _The Idea of Man_, I think I can finally articulate a succinct, easily explainable perspective on the differences between software developer job titles.
+From reading "The Idea of Man", I think I can finally articulate a succinct, easily explainable perspective on the differences between software developer job titles.
 In order:

 1. Junior developers: are getting their start understanding the "forces of nature" around them